Navigating Aggression: Addressing Hitting in Children With ADHD

 This scholarly examination investigates the complex relationship between aggression and Attention-Deficit/Hyperactivity Disorder (ADHD) in children, particularly manifested as hitting.

-The article elucidates the multifaceted signs of aggressive behaviour, explores techniques to assuage outbursts, evaluates the role of , and discusses constructing a supportive for these children.
+The article elucidates the multifaceted signs of aggressive behaviour, explores techniques to assuage outbursts, evaluates the role of , and discusses constructing a supportive environment for these children.

 This comprehensive analysis provides valuable insight for those dedicated to improving circumstances for children with ADHD.